youer0219/godot_core_system/docs/input_system.md

 3. Clear virtual inputs when changing game states
 4. Handle input events through the input manager instead of directly
 5. Use axis mapping for movement and similar continuous inputs
+6. Use the configuration system for managing input settings

 ## Examples